majdal/modex/src/frontend/README.md

 Since this is a web app, it needs to be tested in all browsers on all platforms.
 Since that's not a realistic goal, especially not at this stage and with this size of team, we should at least cover:
-Firefox on Windows, Mac, and Linux
+* Firefox on Windows, Mac, and Linux
-Chrome on Windows, Mac, and Linux e
+* Chrome on Windows, Mac, and Linux